Burwash Manor, New Road, Barton, Cambridge, CB23 7EY

 It’s hard to believe that Burwash Larder began as a roadside table selling bundles of farm-grown asparagus and sweetcorn, alongside an honesty box back in 1985.
-Farmer Mike Radford – owner of Burwash Manor Barns – had a crop glut and wanted to diversify.
+Farmer Mike Radford – owner of Burwash Manor Barns (a group of gorgeous indie shops) – had a crop glut and wanted to diversify.
 His organic delights were a hit, and as demand grew, The Larder evolved, moving to bigger premises around the farmyard.
 Seven-years ago Mike’s son Matt built the current magnificent barn, which is packed to the rafters with organic fruit and vegetables, divine bakes and hand-picked produce, boasting one of the region’s finest delicatessens.

 The product line, totalling 3,000, is dizzying; you could easily while away an hour, savouring a coffee by Cambridge roasters Hot Numbers, or sitting in a sunny spot in the picnic area out back.